Anak the Parthian: Biography

-According to the version of the history attributed to Agathangelos accepted in the Armenian literary tradition, Anak was an Armenian noble of Parthian origin who was related to the king of Armenia.
+According to the version of the history attributed to Agathangelos accepted in the Armenian literary tradition, Anak was a noble of Parthian origin who was related to the king of Armenia.
 The later history of Movses Khorenatsi adds that Anak was a member of the Parthian noble house of Suren.
 During the third-century wars between Arsacid Armenia and Sasanian Iran, Anak was recruited by the Sasanian king (whom Agathangelos calls Artashir) to assassinate King Khosrov of Armenia (probably Khosrov II), (Note: There is no conclusive chronology of the reigns of Armenian kings of the third century.
 Cyril Toumanoff, who rejects the historicity of the story of Anak murdering Khosrov (see the historiography section), argues that in the Armenian sources the reigns of several kings are collapsed into two very long reigns: Khosrov the Brave (who was killed by Anak) and his son Trdat the Great (who converted to Christianity in the early fourth century).
 According to Toumanoff, Trdat II fled the Sasanian takeover of Armenia; his son Khosrov II was made king of the western, Roman-controlled part of Armenia in 279/80; Khosrov II was killed and succeeded by his brother Trdat III; finally, Khosrov II's son Trdat IV (the Great, who converted to Christianity) was restored to the throne of eastern Armenia with Roman help in 298/9 with the Peace of Nisibis.
 Other scholars believe that Trdat the Great was restored to his father's throne earlier in 287.) promising to return Anak his domain as reward.
 Anak went to Armenia and murdered Khosrov after gaining his confidence, after which he himself was killed by angry Armenian nobles along with his whole family.
 Agathangelos describes the circumstances of Khosrov's murder as follows: Anak and his brother met with the king in Vagharshapat as he was preparing to campaign against the Persians and killed him with their swords.
 (Note: Agathangelos writes that Khosrov's murder occurred the summer after Anak's arrival in Armenia, while Movses Khorenatsi writes that Anak stayed in Armenia for two years before killing Khosrov.)
 They attempted to flee on horseback, but were chased down by the Armenian princes who threw them from the Taperakan bridge (over the Araxes River, near Artaxata) to their deaths.
 One of Anak's sons, the future Gregory the Illuminator, was rescued by his nurse and taken to Roman territory.
 Khosrov's son Trdat (Tiridates) was also saved and taken to Rome.
 After Khosrov's death, the Persians conquered Armenia.
 Later, Trdat returned to reclaim the Armenian throne with Roman help.
 Gregory, who was raised a Christian in Caesarea of Cappadocia, also returned to Armenia as an adult and eventually converted Trdat and his kingdom to Christianity.
 This story is repeated in all the other Armenian histories except that of Elishe, which attributes Khosrov's murder to his unnamed brothers.